mssuhaas/led-panel-64x64-p2.5/README.md

 The ESP32 dev module is connected to the led display using HUB75E and buzzer when there is a notification.

-(TODO)[add the connections to the HUB75E from ESP32 in form of a table]
+TODO: add the connections to the HUB75E from ESP32 in form of a table